Secure Modulo Sum via Multiple Access Channel: Introduction

-with the $i$-th input variables $X_i$ and the noise variable $N$, where $\oplus$ is the modulo sum.
 When all senders encode their message by using the same linear code, the receiver cannot obtain any information with respect to each sender's message because each message is subject to the uniform distribution.
-Hence, the code is decodable under the noise $N$, the receiver can recover the modulo sums $(\sum_{i=1}^c M_{i,1}, \ldots, \sum_{i=1}^c M_{i,k})$.
+Hence, the code is decodable under the noise $N$, the receiver can recover the modulo sums $(\oplus_{i=1}^c M_{i,1}, \ldots, \oplus_{i=1}^c M_{i,k})$.
 However, the real channel does not has such a form.
-A realistic example is a multiple Gaussian channel, whose typical case is given as follows.
+A realistic example is a Gaussian MAC, whose typical case is given as follows.
 The receiving signal $Y$ takes values in the set of real numbers $\RR$, and the $i$-th sender's signal $X_i$ takes values in discrete values $\{0,1,\ldots, p-1\}$.
 Then, a typical channel is given as

 where $E$ is a constant and $N$ is the Gaussian variable with average 0 and variance $v$.
 In this case, a part of information for the message of each sender might be leaked to the receiver.
-To cover multiple Gaussian channels, this paper addresses a general MAC.
+To cover Gaussian MAC, this paper addresses a general MAC.

-If the secrecy condition is not imposed and the channel is a multiple Gaussian channel, this problem is a simple example of computation-and-forward \cite{Nazer08,Nazer11,Nazer16,Niesen12,Feng13,Tunali12,Narayanan15,Vazquez14}.
+If the secrecy condition is not imposed and the channel is a Gaussian MAC, this problem is a simple example of computation-and-forward \cite{Nazer08,Nazer11,Nazer16,Niesen12,Feng13,Tunali12,Narayanan15,Vazquez14}.
 Due to the secrecy condition, we cannot realize this task by their simple application.
 In the case of $c=2$, since the modulo sums give the information of the other player, the protocol enables the two players to exchange their messages without information leakage to Receiver \cite{Ren,He1,He2,Vatedka,Zewail,KWV} when Receiver broadcasts the modulo sum to both players.
 Application of such a protocol is discussed in several network models \cite{H-ITW}.
 Our protocol can be regarded as an multi-player extension with a generic setting of the protocol given in \cite{Ren,He1,He2,Vatedka,Zewail,KWV}.